ULHPC/ulhpc-docs/docs/systems/iris/compute.md

     Then $R_\text{peak} = ops/cycle \times Freq. \times \#Cores$ with the appropriate frequency (2.3 GHz instead of 2.6 for our Skylake processors).

     With regards the _estimation_ of the Maximum Performance $R_\text{max}$, an efficiency factor of 85% is applied.
-    It is computed from the expected performance runs during the [HPL](http://www.netlib.org/benchmark/hpl/index.html) benchmark workload as follows:
+    It is computed from the expected performance runs during the [HPL](http://www.netlib.org/benchmark/hpl/index.html) benchmark workload.

 ## Accelerators Performance